 The function of the Rural Development Division is primarily to provide overall policy guidance in formulation of plans and programmes for Rural Development.
-This is the nodal Division for matters relating to poverty eradication, employment generation in rural areas, development of watershed & degraded land.
+This is the nodal Division for matters relating to poverty eradication, employment generation in rural areas, development of watershed and degraded land.
 The following specific activities are undertaken by Division;

 The Rural Development Division looks after the following programmes being implemented by the Ministry of Rural Development (MoRD):

 Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA)